mylittletony/mylittletony.github.io/_posts/2016-02-22-case-study-derby-council.markdown

 <div class="case-study-post mdl-cell mdl-cell--9-col mdl-shadow--1dp">
 <a href="/casestudies/">< Back to Case Studies</a>
-<h1>How Derby City Council Use Cucumber</h1>
+<h1>How Derby City Council Use CT WiFi</h1>
 <p>Jo manages a network of around 200 Meraki access points around Derby.
-He uses the Cucumber captive portal and the analytics platform which gives him full ownership and control over his Wi-Fi network.</p>
+He uses the CT WiFi captive portal and the analytics platform which gives him full ownership and control over his Wi-Fi network.</p>

 <p>He talks to us about why it was important Derby City council installed an open Wi-Fi network which the council owned rather than let a carrier install a network for them.</p>